The author writes on a variety of topics based on his own life experience and research.

 1. Lower your caffeine, sugar, salt, and carbohydrate intakes

-Many medications used to treat schizophrenia mess with the blood sugar, especially when you eat sugary foods high in carbs or caffeine.
+Many medications used to treat schizophrenia mess with blood sugar, especially when you eat sugary foods high in carbs or caffeine.
 By eliminating caffeine, sugar, salt, and carbohydrate from your diet (or at least limiting your intake of them), you will keep your glucose level under control.
 Avoid candies, soda, bread, crackers, coffee, fruits and vegetables with a high glycemic level, and sugary and salty treats.
 Talk to your doctor about a low-carb or Ketogenic diet.
 Both diets are recommended for people suffering from schizophrenia.

 2. Boost your antioxidant intake

 Antioxidants are known for their powerful cancer-fighting properties, but they also help combat some symptoms of schizophrenia.
-Since a disease causes an elevated oxidation in the brain, consuming antioxidants on a daily basis (but in moderation) can help solve the problem.
+Since a disease causes elevated oxidation in the brain, consuming antioxidants on a daily basis (but in moderation) can help solve the problem.
 Beans, apples, berries, pecans, carrots and plums are just a few sources of antioxidants.
 Each patient has their own set of antioxidant-rich foods.
 Create your own one with your doctor.

 3. Avoid eating burnt and fried foods